kinnala/scikit-fem/docs/forms.rst

 Thus, it is important to understand how forms are used in scikit-fem and how to express them correctly.

-Let us begin with some examples.
+Let us begin with examples.
 The bilinear form corresponding to the Laplace operator :math:`-\Delta` is

 .. math::